odoo/documentation/inventory/management/misc/owned_stock.rst

 Configuration
 =============

-To use this feature, go to *Inventory > Configuration > Settings* in the inventory app.
+To use this feature, go to :menuselection:`Inventory --> Configuration --> Settings` in the inventory app.
 Then, enable the *Consignment* feature in the *Traceability* section.
 Now, hit save.